Carolina Tojal R. dos Santos

 Welcome to my website!

-I am a Ph.D.
-Candidate at the Department of Economics at the University of Michigan
+I hold a Ph.D. in Economics from the University of Michigan

 My research fields are Industrial Organization and Environmental Economics.